AI in Dentistry, Dentistry & Regulation, Leadership & Teamwork, Technology & Innovation

 • Data Privacy & Security: Adhering to HIPAA and HIPAA-adjacent policies tailored for AI’s unique data processing needs.

-• Algorithm Transparency & Explainability: AI tools should provide interpretable outputs to support clinician judgment, fostering trust through transparency.
+• Algorithm transparency and ethical oversight & Explainability: AI tools should provide interpretable outputs to support clinician judgment, fostering trust through transparency.

 • Clinical Validation: Rigorous testing against clinical gold standards ensures AI recommendations align with evidence-based practices.